Fast Basins and Branched Fractal Manifolds of Attractors of Iterated Function Systems: IFSs attractors, their basins, fast basins, and continuations

-All attractors in this paper are assumed to be point-fibred.
-It follows from results in \cite{Hutchinson} that if the IFS $\mathcal{F}$ is contractive, then its attractor is point-fibred.
-The point-fibred property allows for an addressing scheme for points of the attractor (Definition~\ref{def:CM}).
+All attractors in this paper are assumed to be point-f\/ibred.
+It follows from results in \cite{Hutchinson} that if the IFS $\mathcal{F}$ is contractive, then its attractor is point-f\/ibred.
+The point-f\/ibred property allows for an addressing scheme for points of the attractor (Def\/inition~\ref{def:CM}).
 The following notation will be used throughout this paper.
 Let $N\in\mathbb{N}$ and let